Life is short – live. People are busy – Don’t waste time. It’s not always about you – be considerate and have compassion.

 I have been engaged with several amazing philanthropic projects over the last decade.
 I find it has helped me be a better person and provides me with some serious benefits like great insights, lessons and opportunity to meet interesting people.
 I live a relatively healthy lifestyle and appreciate & enjoy positive humour.
 On a personal note, I am a big believer in self improvement concepts, and have been experimenting with many self improvement practices over the last 15 years.

 I am very much influenced by my uncle, Aditya Jha and count him as my main coach and guide.
 My mother continues to be the source of my inspiration, and I miss my dear father very much every day.

 Prior to taking entrepreneurship full time, I worked with Accenture Canada for several years under some excellent partner level executives.
 I started my work on the business and project management team of solutions delivery center in Mississauga.
 This center, which is part of Accenture’s very cool Global Delivery Network, delivers on all the technical work Accenture offers.
-After two years I joined the “market maker” team with focus on structuring and closing large and complex deals with with Canadian Financial Services companies.
+After, I joined the “market maker” team with focus on structuring and closing large and complex deals with with Canadian and American Financial Services companies.
 These projects were often $100 million+ projects that would help these companies execute “market making” self improvement projects.
-During this time I had the chance to work with leading senior “solution architects” and sales executives.
-After some time I joined the IT Strategy & Transformation team that takes both business and IT perspectives to assist clients evaluate opportunities and develop IT strategies and plans to meet their current and future needs.
+During this time, I had the chance to work with leading senior “solution architects” and sales executives.
+After some time, I joined the Canada IT Strategy & Transformation team that takes both business and IT perspectives to assist clients evaluate opportunities, and develop IT strategies and plans to meet their current and future needs.

 I graduated from Trinity College, University of Toronto where I did Software Engineering Specialization and Philosophy.
 I also completed a short executive business program at the Rotman School of Management.
 I briefly attended University of Guelph for Computing and Information Sciences before moving to Trinity College at the University of Toronto.